togetherwithasteria/accounts/src/assets/privacy.md

 We share user data, as necessary to comply with applicable laws, including governmental requests and law enforcement requests.

+## How We Secure
+We implement and use appropriate security measures to protect the information we collect and store.
+There are no system that are 100% proof to security breaches however, so there is still a high chance our system getting breached, but at least we have done our best and we will do our best to protect the information we collect and store.

 ## Code Transparancy